diadatp/sscs-chipathon-2025-team-setup-and-hold/proposal.md

 - **shiriams**:

 ## Milestones and Timeline
+Note: We haven't updated the dates in here as it gets more clear what is expected when.
+Please check our [progress tracker](progress.md) for a more up-to-date version.

 ### Milestone 1: Detailed planning (July 15)
 - **Deliverables**: Decide on architecture for standard cell, work distribution in team